Ambassador Richard B. Norland

 Earlier in his career Ambassador Norland served as Political Counselor in Dublin; U.S. Representative and acting Mission Head for the CSCE Mission to Georgia; Senior Arctic Official coordinating the U.S. Chairmanship of the Arctic Council; sole diplomat in Tromso, Norway (250 miles north of the Arctic Circle); and Political Officer in Moscow covering then Soviet relations with the Middle East and Africa.
 He was also a Special Assistant for African Affairs to the Under Secretary for Political Affairs and worked on the South Africa and Norway-Denmark desks.
 His first tour was in Manama, Bahrain.

-Pedro G. Campo-Boué, Economic & Commercial Officer, U.S. Embassy to Libya
+David Morrison, Economic & Commercial Officer, U.S. Embassy to Libya

-Keith Kirkham, Regional Senior Commercial Officer, North Africa and the Levant
+Scott Pozil, Regional Senior Commercial Officer, North Africa and the Levant

 Debbie Hirst